Honzitko/iDoklad-Helper/TROUBLESHOOTING.md

 Go to each settings tab and click test buttons:
 - ✅ Test Email Connection
 - ✅ Test Zapier Webhook
-- ✅ Test OCR.space API (if using scanned PDFs)
 - ✅ Test iDoklad Connection (for each user)

 ### 2. Review Queue Timeline